RN-Top/Voynich/README.md

 # Voynich Computational Decipherment & State-Space Engine

-An automated, reproducible computational pipeline and interactive workbench for the Voynich Manuscript (Beinecke MS 408).
+An automated computational pipeline and interactive research workbench for the structural and lexical analysis of the Voynich Manuscript (Beinecke MS 408).

-The project bypasses arbitrary anagramming and subjective glossing by combining **unsupervised grammar induction**, **PPMI vector space embedding**, and **manifold alignment** against 15th-century medieval technical corpora.
+The framework combines **unsupervised grammar induction**, **PPMI vector space embedding**, **Procrustes manifold alignment**, and a specialized **Author Signature & Scribal Colophon Decipher** module to analyze both primary ciphertext dynamics and historical provenance markers.

 ---